-Order screens are image-based so that customers can see what they are ordering on self-service kiosks, and staff can show customers images tableside.
+Order screens can be image-based so customers can see what they are ordering on self-service kiosks, and staff can show customers images tableside.
 Moreover, you can set a specific name for dishes that will only print in the kitchen, so if your line cooks read French or Spanish more fluently than English, you can give them tickets in their preferred language.
-Restaurants that operate with a KDS will find Lightspeed’s KDS screens incredibly easy to navigate, with easy color-coding that separates orders as they near completion.

 Owners and managers can access Lightspeed Restaurant’s management dashboard from any browser, so they can view reports in the back office, their home computer, or any web-enabled mobile device.
 The report interface is streamlined and easy to navigate, and reports are highly visual, showing your performance metrics at a glance with vivid charts to illustrate data.

 Lightspeed’s customer care team is available 24/7—except for holidays—via phone.
-They also offer live web chat during standard business hours and respond to emails within a day.
+It also offers live web chat during standard business hours and responds to emails within a day.
 You’ll find a variety of training videos in the manager dashboard, and Lightspeed maintains a database of helpful training resources online that you can access at any time.

 What Users Think of Lightspeed Restaurant POS

-Lightspeed Restaurant users love the system.
-Nearly every Lightspeed Restaurant POS review you can find online is positive—and the users are not alone, as industry experts love it too.
+Overall, Lightspeed Restaurant users love this system.
+Nearly every Lightspeed Restaurant POS review you can find online is positive—and the users are not alone; industry experts love it too.

-- G2: Ranks Lightspeed Restaurant as a 2021 Leader, with an overall rating of 4.6 out of 5, based on 31 user reviews.
+- G2: Lightspeed Restaurant won G2’s 2022 “Users Most Likely to Recommend” award, and users award it an overall rating of 4.5 out of 5, based on about 45 user reviews.